How to create alert rules

 Example 1: clients who haven't logged in to their FreeAgent account for over 30 days have triggered an alert.

 Example 2: a client has explained a transaction over £500 to ‘Computer Hardware’.
 To correct the transaction explanation, select the transaction description, which will take you to the transaction in the client’s account.
 Once you’ve made the relevant changes, select ‘Save Changes’ to update the explanation.

 The alert box in your Practice Dashboard will refresh the next time alerts are run, so after an hour you’ll no longer see this particular transaction in the alert box.
 To download a CSV file of the alert, select ‘Export’ at the bottom of the alert.
 You can then open the file in the spreadsheet software of your choice.

 To hide an alert, navigate to the ‘Alerts’ tab at the top of the screen.

 Select the client's name on the alert you want to hide.

 From their client profile, select 'Hide' next to the alert you want to hide.
 Please note that once you hide an alert, you won’t be able to reverse this action.

-You will no longer see the alert for this client in the ‘Alerts’ tab on your Practice Dashboard.
+You will no longer see the alert for this client in the ‘My client alerts’ tab on your Practice Dashboard.